GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_iteration.md

   feditr.get_sub(fed, subid, itr, charging_current, iinit, "EV", "current")
   ```
 - check error
-  - If the error is sufficiently small loop back and **_do not publish_**, othewise force iteration and continue
+  - If the error is sufficiently small loop back and **_do not publish_**, otherwise proceed to update and publishing, which will trigger another iteration.
   The function to check the error is ``check_error``:
   ```python
   def check_error(self, dState):